Cheryl Kernot: Life outside politics

 After retiring from politics, Kernot wrote an autobiography called Speaking for Myself, which was published in 2002.
 This book was focused on her political career, particularly her move from the Democrats to Labor.
 On 3 July 2002, in his regular weekly column in The Bulletin, political journalist Laurie Oakes criticised Kernot for failing to mention an extramarital affair she had with Gareth Evans while she was leader of the Democrats.
 Evans was deputy leader of the Labor Party and key advocate of her move to Labor.
 Oakes claimed that the relationship began several years before Kernot joined Labor, and ended in October 1999.
 He made the claim based on leaked emails in his possession that proved Kernot had a five-year relationship with Evans.
 Initially, Kernot and Evans made themselves unavailable for comment; however, Evans subsequently confirmed the nature of their relationship.

-Kernot worked in the United Kingdom as Programme Director at the Skoll Centre for Social Entrepreneurs at the Said Business School at Oxford University and as the Director of Learning at the School for Social Entrepreneurs in London.
+Kernot worked in the United Kingdom as Programme Director at the Skoll Centre for Social Entrepreneurship at the Said Business School at Oxford University and as the Director of Learning at the School for Social Entrepreneurs in London.
 Kernot is currently the Director of Social Business at the Centre for Social Impact, based at the University of New South Wales.
 She has also expressed support for Australia becoming a republic.